JohnnyBonk/bookie/README.md

-# Full Bookmark Folders
+# Bookie

-A powerful Chrome extension that enhances your bookmark management experience with advanced folder navigation, search capabilities, and bulk operations.
+A nice little lightweight Chrome extension to help you manage your bookmarks with easy folder navigation and search.

 ## Features